 Term.
-The term of each severance or employment agreement in effect as of December 31, 2015 is three years or less (with a majority of the agreements expiring in less than a year).
-The Company believes that the length of each employment term represents a reasonable period for which the Company and the executive will mutually commit to maintain the employment relationship.
-For the Company, this provides stability and predictability among its leadership ranks.
-For the executive, this provides a reasonable but limited assurance of job security designed to foster an environment of entrepreneurial risk taking where the executive can focus on building long-term shareholder value.
+The term of each severance agreement is no longer than three years, with an expiration date of June 12, 2018 (in the case of Mr. Wilmott), June 12, 2019 (in the case of Mr. Snowden), December 31, 2019 (in the case of Mr. Fair) and December 13, 2018 (in the case of Mr. Sottosanti).
+The Company believes that the length of each employment term represents a reasonable period for which the Company and the executive will mutually commit to maintain the employment relationship, and the terms are intentionally staggered to provide stability and predictability among its leadership ranks.
+For the executive, this provides a reasonable but limited assurance of job security designed to foster an environment of entrepreneurial risk taking where the executive can focus on building long term shareholder value.